manukumarkc/Minikube_AWS_DevOps_project/README.md

 -A Header in Blue Background and White bold text on it.

--A Centered body with content, Hello World this is Manu Kumar Message from Minkube!
+-A Centered body with content, Hello World this from Kubernetes!,This is a static-style page served by Flask in a container.

 -A footer with blue background with text: App by Manu Kumar.